 22. Liability Black Hills State University, its officers, employees and agents, and the Department of Residence Life are not liable for any property of the resident that may be lost, stolen or damaged in any way, anywhere on the premises of the University.
 The resident agrees to save, hold harmless, and indemnify the University and its officers, employees and agents from any claims or damages substantiated by the resident or other parties as the result of the acts or omissions of the resident relating to any changes or modifications made by resident to the room or furnishings, including but not limited to, the construction of the beds, bookshelves, partitions or other structures.
 The resident is financially responsible to the University in the event a 3rd party, who is injured by the resident’s acts or omissions, claims the University is liable for damages.
 The Department of Residence Life strongly encourages students to either (1) make arrangements with their parent’s or guardian’s homeowner’s insurance company to insure coverage for personal belongings, or (2) purchase separate personal property insurance or renter’s insurance.

-24. BHSU Residence Life Web Page To help you become better acquainted with the residence halls, staff, our operating philosophy and the rules and regulations that govern all residential students, please visit our webpage.
+24. BHSU Residence Life A web page to help you become better acquainted with the residence halls, staff, our operating philosophy and the rules and regulations that govern all residential students, please visit our webpage.
 You will find information designed to help your transition successfully to on-campus living. www.bhsu.edu/residencelife.

-25. BHSU Secure is a service that provides Internet connections for the residential students.
+25. BHSU Internet Service Network and Computing Services provides Internet connections for the residential students.
 To connect, users must meet minimum system requirements.
 Requirements are enforced that check for anti-virus, patches and other security related updates.
 No additional fees are required.
-Minimum computer requirements are found at: http://www.bhsu.edu/Portals/0/studentlife/residenceLife/ResLife_YourRoom.pdf
+Minimum computer requirements are found at http://www.bhsu.edu/Portals/0/studentlife/residenceLife/ResLife_YourRoom.pdf

 26. BHSU Dining Services (A’viands) To help you become better acquainted with the various meal plans, options, staff, and the rules and regulations, please visit our web page located at http://www.bhsu.edu/StudentLife/Living/DiningServices/tabid/3689/Default.aspx